sooheon/cellpainting_241101onco/README.md

 # Task
-- [ ] define dataset & collater that loads data from all subdirectories, assigns labels/metadata and combines 6 tiff images into stacked tensor
 - [ ] embed images using any pretrained model
     - [ ] ViT -> imagenet
     - [ ] UNI